yohasebe/monadic-chat-cli/README.md

 The required properties of this JSON object are `prompt`, `response`, and `messages`.
 Other properties are optional.
 The format of the `messages` property is similar to that of the `normal` mode (i.e., OpenAI's chat API.
 The only difference is that it is structured as a list of objects whose keys are user and assistant to make it easier to describe.)

 The JSON object in the `research` mode template is saved in the user’s home directory (`$HOME`) with the file `monadic_chat.json`.
 The content is overwritten every time the JSON object is updated.
-Note that this JSON file is created for testing purposes.
+Note that this JSON file is created for logging purposes (so the data is not pretty printed).
 Modifying its content does not affect the processes carried out by the app.

 **Content Requirements**